Exercise

 The logistic distribution's CDF is calculated with the logistic function (hence the name).
 The plot of this has an S-shape, known as a sigmoid curve.
 An important property of this function is that it takes an input that can be any number from minus infinity to infinity, and returns a value between zero and one.

-• Create x, an array of numbers ranging from minus ten to ten in steps of 0.1.
+# Create x ranging from minus ten to ten in steps of 0.1